OpenSourceEconomics/lcm-dev/docs/developer_notes.md

 ### `Model`

-Internal represenation of the user model.
+Internal representation of the user model.

 ## `interpolation.py`

 The module provides functionality to interpolate a point in a grid.
 Currently implemented is `linear_interpolation`.
 It takes the grid information, i.e. the type, start, stop and number of grid points; it takes a point between the start and stop of the grid; and it takes the values a function attains on the grid points.
 The function then computes the general coordinate value of the point in the grid, and used interpolation to find the corresponding value at this coordinate.
 As an example, if
 - `grid_info = ('linspace', (0, 1, 3))`
 - `point = np.array([0.25])`
 - `values = np.array([1, 2, 3])`